Tibial Stress Fracture

 Phase 1: Pain Relief and Load Management

-The first step is to reduce the load on the tibia so the bone can heal.
+The first step is to reduce tibial load enough for the bone to settle.

-• Maintaining fitness with low-impact options such as cycling, deep-water running or swimming (as tolerated).
+• Use low-impact fitness options such as cycling, swimming or deep-water running when tolerated.

 Phase 2: Restore Movement, Strength and Control